anantgehi/react-app/README.md

 git commit -m "any_comment"
 git push
 ```
-### 6. Publish and Deploy App on repository to Github Pages
+### 6. Publish and Deploy App on repository to Github Pages(Optional if using Github pages, not required in Netlify)
 ```
 npm run deploy
 ```
-### 6. Create pull request for both main branch and gh-pages branch
+### 6. Create pull request for main branch
+### 7. Create pull request for gh-pages branch(Optional if using Github pages, not required in Netlify)

+## Netlify

+### Just link your repository having react-app on Netlify website and deploy.
+### Make sure react-app does not gives any warnings, netlify treats warnings as errors and site will not be deployed.

 Readme Reference : https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f